Updated 3rd July 2020, 10:05. For the latest medical advice, visit NHS.uk/Coronavirus.

-The government recognises the huge challenges faced by many businesses in light of the Coronavirus epidemic.
-In both the Budget, and statements by the Chancellor on 17th and 20th March 2020, a set of measures to support businesses have been announced.
+The government recognizes the huge challenges faced by many businesses in light of the Coronavirus epidemic.
+In both the Budget, and subsequent Downing Street Statements, the Chancellor has announced a range of support for businesses and the economy.

 North Devon Council Advice & Support